grafana/authlib/authn/README.md

 }
 ```

-The verifier is generic over jwt.types.
+The verifier is generic over jwt.Claims.
 Most common use cases will be to either verify Grafana issued ID-Token or Access token.
 For those we have `AccessTokenVerifier` and `IDTokenVerifier`.
 These two structures are just simple wrappers around `Verifier` with expected types.

 ## gRPC interceptors